jhabets/visual-asset-management-system/DeveloperGuide.md

 SAML authentication enables you to provision access to your VAMS instance using your organization's federated identity provider such as Auth0, Active Directory, or Google Workspace.

+If the configuration file `/infra/config/config.json` set `AuthProvider.UseCognito.UseSaml` to `true` to enable, `false` for disabled

-You need your SAML metadata url, and then you can fill out the required information in `infra/lib/saml-config.ts`.
+You need your SAML metadata url, and then you can fill out the required information in `infra/config/saml-config.ts`.

 The required information is as follows:

--   `samlEnabled` must be set to `true`.
 -   `name` identifies the name of your identity provider.
 -   `cognitoDomainPrefix` is a DNS compatible, globally unique string used as a subdomain of cognito's signon url.
 -   `metadataContent` is a url of your SAML metadata.
 This can also point to a local file if `metadataType` is changed to `cognito.UserPoolIdentityProviderSamlMetadataType.FILE`.